 The Academy of Surgery examined the machine on 13 May 1756 and approved it in 1758.
 They deemed it “worthy of its approbation.”
 Coudray noted that her machine was invented because

 “I hit upon the plan of making my lessons clear to my pupils by setting them to work before me on a machine that I constructed for the purpose, representing the pelvis of the a woman — I added to it the model of a child life-size of which I made the joints flexible enough to be able to put them into different positions, etc.”

-In 1785, under Louis XVI’s reign, Coudray published “Abrégé de l’Art des Accouchemens.”
+In 1785, the same year that Marie Antoinette gave birth to Louis-Charles (the future Louis XVII), the pioneering French midwife Coudray published “Abrégé de l’Art des Accouchemens.”
 This book was based on her traveling lectures that she gave to midwives and was an updated and expanded version of midwifery textbook from 1667.
 This 38-chapter book was arranged in the order she gave her lectures and was said to contain “clear and luminous principles” for midwives.
 It covered such topics as the female reproductive organs, proper prenatal care, obstetrics, various problems during birth — breech, knee-first, arm-first, twins, stillborns, — and various rare cases, such as a woman who was supposedly pregnant for 22 months.

 Coudray was successful in pioneering many ideas related to obstetrics and child birth.
 She also hoped to prevent unnecessary deaths by training midwives properly so that they would give up antiquated practices and save lives.
 For instance, one common practice among midwives was to help exhausted mothers by immediately removing near-dead infants from the birth canal.
 The near-dead child was then set aside and left to die.